Supernova4422/SFMPanoramaTool/README.md

 angle2/video_01
 angle2/video_02

+###Batch Avi Creation.

+Similar to the batch rename tools, but it will instead export the images into a single .AVI file each, useful for importing into blender

 ###SFM Panorama Setter
 This tool can import a .DMX file of a single shot and camera, then it can turn this into several shots each with different angles, AND the right FOV settings, ready for export.